Properties

 A single floating point value.

 Double and Decimal types are supported but converted to Float for processing, since these large numeric types are almost never used in Unity and would bloat serialization and memory if included.
-Mapping properties to double fields should work as expected, though precision is limited to that of a float value.
+Mapping properties to double fields should work as expected, though precision is limited to float values.

 All integral data types are supported, including enumerations.
 Interpolation is supported with integer types, however produces stepped results.

 All integral types are converted to Int32.
-Output values may ore may not respect unsigned types, however Limit Value may be used on channels to strictly keep values within a specified range.
+Output values may or may not respect unsigned types, however Limit Value may be used on channels to strictly keep values within a specified range.

 Instead of mapping to a field value, a property may instead be used to hold data of any type.
-A data only property has no direct output other than to store and/or generate a value which can be used for calculations using Channel Link.
+A data-only property has no direct output other than to store and/or generate a value which can be used for calculations using Channel Link or other scripting method.

-A data only assignment may also be used to temporarily bypass normal output while still keeping the channel alive and continuing to produce an output value for other channels to reference.
+A data-only assignment may also be used to temporarily bypass normal output while still keeping the channel alive and continuing to produce output values for other channels to reference.

 Properties by default relate to the current game object, however may target properties on other game objects in the scene.